Wednesday, November 15, 2023

 In the end, the spirit of Barbie's creator and former longtime Mattel CEO, Ruth Handler (Rhea Perlman), tells Stereotypical Barbie that Barbie's legacy continues to grow and evolve, blah, blah, blah....
 So, now Barbie is good enough to keep around a while longer for little girls to keep playing with.

-Whatever the movie's intentions are, the writers were all too happy getting high off the fumes off their own tangled mental nonsense.
+Whatever the movie's intentions are, the writers were all too happy getting high off the fumes off their own tangled mental gymnastics.

 The only amusing part of the movie was Ryan Gosling's performance.
 He got some laughs out of me.